HardwareExplained/youtubesubscribersondesktop/README.md

-# youtubesubscribersondesktop
+# YouTube Subscriber Counter on Desktop for Rainmeter
-Simple addon for Rainmeter.
+Simple addon for Rainmeter created by HardwareExplained.